-PROPOSING A SHORT-TERM FACULTY-LED PROGRAM ABROAD
+PROPOSING A SHORT-TERM FACULTY-LED PROGRAM

 There are currently three types of faculty-led program abroad, based on whether the program is for academic credit and the type of credit provided:

 1) Summer- and Winter-Term faculty-led program for credit

 Programs must be a minimum of four weeks for Summer Term in order to count as a regular 3-credit course.
 Winter Term programs must meet for a minimum of two weeks in order to count as a 1 or 1.5-credit course.
 Faculty salary and costs are included in the program fee.

 2) Semester Embedded program

 Faculty are encouraged to develop programs abroad in conjunction with their semester teaching.
 The abroad component should be closely tied to the academic focus of the semester course and should take advantage of the location as a way to deepen the students’ understanding of the subject matter.
 The time abroad can take place either at the end of the semester or during the spring break.

 3) Short-term faculty-led program abroad not for credit